Joe | Sep 18, 2019 | 0

 To this end, Sennheiser needed to design a wireless system where the clarity would not be impeded in any way.
 All we can say is that they were 100% successful.
 Complete with internal antennas with built-in switching diversity, 10 selectable channels over a huge UFC frequency range.
 The XSW1-835 is ideal for the biggest of venues.

 Another entry for SE electronics here but this time in a condenser mic form is the X1 S microphone.
 Whilst not just strictly a vocal mic, the X1 S can be you ‘go-to’ microphone for all of your recording needs.
 The large-diaphragm design makes the X1 S a fantastic vocal mic, thanks to its linear frequency response.
-The timbre of both male and female singers is captured beautifully, allowing an appropriate amount of headroom in the upper-frequency range to give a sweetly rounded quality.
+The timbre of both male and female singers translates beautifully, allowing an appropriate amount of headroom in the upper-frequency range to give a sweetly rounded quality.

-Rode NT USB Studio Quality USB Microphon
+8. Rode NT USB Studio Quality USB Microphone

 The Rode NT-USB also comes bundled with a case, tripod stand, pop-shield and a ring mount making this a really great plug and play recording solution right out of the box.